-When ``ergodicity'' of eigenfunctions is tested numerically as in \cite{Alt1, Alt2}, it is natural to first pick a realization of the graph and of the potential, and then test the eigenfunctions one by one to determine if they can be localized in small parts of the graph.
+When ``ergodicity'' of eigenfunctions is tested numerically as in the physics papers \cite{Alt1, Alt2}, it is natural to first pick a realization of the graph and of the potential, and then test the eigenfunctions one by one to determine if they can be localized in small parts of the graph.
 It is then natural to allow the test-observables to depend on the graph and the potential (which our Theorem \ref{thm:1} does, but not the results of \cite{BKY, BHY}), but {\em{also}} on the index $j$ of the eigenfunction, which neither of the rigourous mathematical results achieves.
 The numerical results of \cite{Alt2} seem to indicate that, as soon as a random disorder is turned on, the eigenfunctions will be localized in small parts of the graph.
 This is not in contradiction with our results~: the region of localization of $\psi_j^{(N)}$ might depend on $j$, but our result does not allow to test this.
 Note also that the results of \cite{Alt1, Alt2} were recently questioned in \cite{TMS}, where the authors argue that $N$ has not been taken large enough to see the delocalization take place.